jimken123/jimken123.github.io/_posts/2025-08-27-goats-in-my-house.md

 <img src="/img/2025/goats04.jpg" alt="">

 In summary, at this point, it is fair to say that the goats are doing well.
 Here's our own shepherdess, Saoirse, looking after them in the garden.
-The little one is the female and she's was given the name Tabby.
+The little one is the female and she's was given the name Taffy.
 Finding a name for the bigger-but-weaker male took a while but the children finally settled on Mystery.
 Other suggested names for him were Midnight and Agamemnon.

 <img src="/img/2025/goats05.jpg" alt="">